mllrr96/koute/README.md

 - **Landing (Splash) Screen**: A welcoming screen with app branding.
 - **Explore Screen**: Browse quotes with tag-based filtering and infinite scrolling.
-- **Quote Detail Screen**: View full quote details, share, favorite, and get a new random quote.
+- **Quote Detail Screen**: View full quote details, share, and favorite.
 - **Favorites Screen**: Offline storage and display of your favorite quotes.
 - **Theming**: Supports light and dark themes.